phgandhi02/CSC584/src/HW2/Notes.md

 member variables are always initialized in the order they are declared in the class, not the order you write them in the constructor's initializer list.

+Pure abstract functions must be declared with 0 in order to create a strong contract for derived classes.
+The strong contract forces all derived classes to implement the pure virtual function, ensuring consistent behavior across different implementations.

+I have to make sure that this is a pure virtual function or the linker will try to find the implementation.
+This means that I need to make sure the virtual member function below is either `= 0;` or it has an implementation in the source file for this header file.

 ## Pointers

 Every object that is passed as a pointer is always assumed to be owned by the caller, which means the lifetime is handled by the caller.
 The caller is responsible for managing the memory of this object pointer and destructing it once the once is over. [ref](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#i11-never-transfer-ownership-by-a-raw-pointer-t-or-reference-t)